 That hasn’t changed.

-What has changed is a new Florida law effective July 1, 2019, which will make it a primary offense if a driver is caught texting while driving.
+What has changed is a new Florida law effective July 1, 2019, which makes it a primary offense; If a driver is caught texting while driving that is.

-This means that motorists will now be stopped for texting while driving and ticketed.
-Whereas before, texting was considered a secondary offense; This meant drivers could only be ticketed if stopped for another traffic violation such as illegal lane changes or speeding.
+This means that motorists will now be stopped and ticketed for texting while driving.
+Unlike before, when texting was considered a secondary offense.
+This meant drivers could only be ticketed if stopped for another traffic violation; such as illegal lane changes or speeding.

 The Governor of Florida, Ron De Santis, signed this new bill into law last Friday, in order to allow officers the ability to stop motorists for texting alone.

 What does this mean for fellow drivers caught texting?

 - First-time offenders will be required to pay a fine of $30.